 What Do We Need To Make Elephants Toothpaste?

 - Safety Goggles

 Okay, it’s time to prepare your ingredients for the solution and the catalyst, which will speed up the exothermic reaction.

 Let’s concentrate on the solution first, so it’s time to put those goggles on!

-- Place the funnel into the neck of the plastic bottle and slowly add the Hydrogen Peroxide into the bottle.
-The solution is stable so there is no reason to feel apprehensive or nervous.
+- Place the funnel into the plastic bottle’s neck and slowly add the Hydrogen Peroxide into the bottle.
+The solution is stable, so there is no reason to feel apprehensive or nervous.